Seirdy/seirdy.one/content/posts/website-best-practices.md

 - Preserve link underlines.
 - Handle a wide variety of viewport sizes without dramatic layout changes

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less (possibly none) of this article applies.
+My hope is for most readers to consider *some* points I make on this page the next time they build a website.
+I don't expect--or want--anybody to follow 100% of my advice.

 Earlier revisions of this post generated some responses I thought I should address below.
 Special thanks to the IRC and [Lobsters](https://lobste.rs/s/akcw1m) users who gave good feedback!